Thieves & Kings

 By the end of Savor, TR 1049, they were moved to a stone-lined pit, with drainage holes next to the cliff on Green Dagger Farm, and covered by a simple wooden roof with a hatch.
 An attached wooden crank allows metal objects to be lowered into the pit, and the monster’s waste to be removed.
 They are intermittently looked after by the farm’s huntsmen, and Scales himself.
 Regular deliveries are shipped to the farm from the nearby Halted-Stream Camp, as every ten-day they bring a load of iron waste slag from the foundry, amounting to a cost of 100 sp per month for the pair.

 Although single-minded in their efforts to feast on metal, they have proven to be friendly and even affectionate, having found a relatively safe, dark home, and being well-fed.
-They tend to crowd around after feeding, uttering a staccato “…chit-chit-chit…” noise, and soft feathery strokes with their antennae against the faces of those brave enough to descend into the pit, to feed them scraps of metal as treats.
+They tend to crowd around after feeding, uttering a staccato “…chit-chit-chit…” noise, and with soft feathery strokes of their antennae against the faces of those brave enough to approach them and feed them scraps of metal as treats.

 They do not know any special tricks at this time.